Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 	Loads xml comic strip files into the app and populated the app with the panels found in the xml file.

 Gabriel Gherasim: Coded the save and load xml features.
-Daiana Morjolic : Coded the Help , about and Getting Started pages for user guidance .
+Daiana Morjolic : Coded the Help , about and Getting Started pages for user guidance.

 === Story 17 ===
 -Command to execute : java -jar StayAtHomies.jar